British Iron Age: Economy of Iron Age Britain

-Representing an important political and economic medium, the vast number of Iron Age coins found in Great Britain are of great archaeological value.
+The vast number of Iron Age coins found in Great Britain are of great archaeological value.
 Some, such as gold staters, were imported from Continental Europe.
 Others, such as the cast bronze (potin) coins of Southeast England, are clearly influenced by Roman originals.
-The British tribal kings also adopted the continental habit of putting their names on the coins they had minted, with such examples as Tasciovanus from Verulamium and Cunobelinos from Camulodunum identifying regional differentiation.
+British tribal kings also adopted the continental habit of putting their names on the coins they had minted, with such examples as Tasciovanus from Verulamium and Cunobelinos from Camulodunum identifying regional differentiation.
 Hoards of Iron Age coins include the Silsden Hoard in West Yorkshire found in 1998.
 A large collection of coins, known as the Hallaton Treasure, was found at a Late Iron Age shrine near Hallaton, Leicestershire, in 2000 and consisted of 5,294 coins, mostly attributed to the Corieltavi tribe.
 These were buried in 14 separate hoards over several decades in the early 1st century AD.

 The expansion of the economy throughout the period, but especially in the later Iron Age, is in large part a reflection of key changes in the expression of social and economic status.